 Welcometo the new ASDC website.
 Although the content of the site is substantially the same as the old site we hope you enjoy the new presentation and find the navigation easy.
 Please visit our guest book to let us have your views.
 Messages left will not be available for public viewing until I have monitored and approved them.
 This precaution was necessary after traumatic experiences with an unmonitored guest book on the old website and any scurrilous messages such as were left there will be deleted on this site and will never see the light of day.

 Some initial information appears below.
-For more information about the association click on any of the links across the top of this page:
+For more information about the association click on any of the links across the top of this page (Please note there are 11 pages shown there but you need to scroll to the right using the little rifgt pointing triangle to see the last two including a much loved page of prayers specially written for the separated and divorced):

 The ASDC is an association of local lay self support groups; stemming from an inaugural meeting called in Manchester in 1981 in response to an increasing pressure for a more compassionate understanding of separated and divorced catholics.
 The association, warmly supported by the Bishops' Conference, has adopted a constitution (approved by the hierarchy), which qualifies it for charitable status, and has elected a co-ordinating committee based at the Headquarters in Manchester.